Family: Onion & Garlic [Alliaceae]

 ssp byzantinus

 N.B.
-Due to the symmetrical nature of the chart, each hybrid appears twice, apart from that of Pleated Snowdrop.
+Due to the symmetrical nature of the chart, each hybrid appears twice, apart from sub-species which are in light-blue.

 Greater Snowdrop is sometimes known as Giant Snowdrop; Pleated Snowdrop as Crimean Snowdrop.